wxgao33/xMarkerFinder/README.md

 metadata.txt: the clinical metadata of the training dataset.
 candidate_marker.txt: the optimal panel of candidate markers.
 external_metadata.txt: the clinical metadata of the external test dataset.
-external_profile.txt: the relative abundance matrix of the external test dataset.
+external_profile.txt: the relative abundance matrix of the external test dataset. best_param.txt: the best hyperparameter combination of classification model.
 - Output files:
 test_result.txt: the overall performance of model in external test dataset.
 test_auc.pdf: the visualization of the AUC value in test_result.txt.